 England also compete in the summer FIRA AER European GP Sevens tournaments, the IRB Rugby World Cup Sevens - finishing second in the 2013 Moscow event - and go to the Commonwealth Games in Glasgow in the July 2014.

 Sevens becomes an Olympic sport in the 2016 Rio games so these are exciting times for both players and fans.

 A spectacular spree of 52 tries, an England record, in the IRB 2012-13 World Series swept Dan Norton, the top touchdown maker in the tournament last season, into second place behind Ben Gollings (220) in the list of England’s all-time top scorers.
-With three in at the Nelson Mandela Bay event in December, he increased his total to143 overall and has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.
+With four at the Las Vegas event in January this year, three in the subsequent tournament in Wellington, three in Tokyo and four in Hong Kong, he has increased his total to 157 overall.
+He has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.